yuvalmGS/gigaspaces-wiki-jekyll/xap97/executor-based-remoting.markdown

 ## Routing Annotation

-The above option of using the remote routing handler is very handy when not using annotations.
-OpenSpaces remoting supports the `@Routing` annotation in order to define which of the parameters control the routing.
+The option, above, using the remote routing handler is very handy when not using annotations (broadcasting).
+OpenSpaces remoting also supports the `@Routing` annotation in order to define which parameter controls the routing.
 Here is an example:

 {% highlight java %}
 public interface MyService {